lilkidsuave/QbDlGui-Reborn/README.md

 cd qbdl-gui
 ```

-2. Virtual Environment: Consider using a virtual environment to isolate the dependencies for your project.
+2. Virtual Environment: Consider using a virtual environment to isolate the dependencies for the project.
 This can help avoid conflicts between different versions of libraries.
 You can create a virtual environment using:

 ```
 python3 -m venv qbdl